ericproffitt/TopicModelsVB.jl/README.md

 Whenever you load a corpus into a model, a copy of that corpus is made, such that if you modify the original corpus at corpus-level (remove documents, re-order vocab keys, etc.), this will not affect any corpus attached to a model.
 However!
 Since corpora are containers for their documents, modifying an individual document will affect it in all corpora which contain it.
 Therefore,

 1. Using `fixcorp!` to modify the documents of a corpus will not result in corpus defects, but will cause them also to be changed in all other corpora which contain them.
+If you would like to copy a corpus with independent documents, use `deepcopy(corp)`.

 2. Manually modifying documents is dangerous, and can result in corpus defects which cannot be fixed by `fixcorp!`.
 It is advised that you don't do this without good reason.